Spot Review – Soma Bay Egypt

 Generally it seems the kiters prefer the flatter water closer to shore, so once you get a little further out you’ll find you largely have the place to yourself.
 When launching and returning to shore it’s worth noting that beginner kiters are having lessons upwind of the wing foiling channel.
 Mostly they will be in the shallow water so you’ll dismount before they are a concern, but it pays to keep an eye out and be considerate in particular of those learning.
 The experienced kiters can obviously sail all the way in and can avoid you.

-Taking your own kit
+Bringing your own gear

 Safety

 The watersports centre provides safety cover so long as you are renting either gear or storage space.
 The boat is out and manned most of the time people are on the water.
-They seem to keep a pretty good eye out, I had a wing harness line issue that I spent a couple of minutes in the water resolving and the safety guy came to check everything was ok.
+They seem to keep a pretty good eye out, I had a wing harness line issue in 2024 that I spent a couple of minutes in the water resolving and the safety guy came to check everything was ok.
 That’s pretty comforting.

-Weather
+Wind and Weather

 The wind forecast by Windguru was very good for the time I was there.
 If anything we got the upper end of the forecast or even a little more.